apollographql/apollo-client/.api-reports/api-report-masking.api.md

 // @internal (undocumented)
 export function maskOperation<TData = unknown>(data: TData, document: DocumentNode | TypedDocumentNode<TData>, cache: ApolloCache<unknown>): TData;

-// Warning: (ae-forgotten-export) The symbol "IsAny" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "RemoveMaskedMarker" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ContainsFragmentsRefs" needs to be exported by the entry point index.d.ts
 //